The Best Space Strategy Games09 Aug 2020 5

 Space.
 The final frontier.
 Mankind's inspiration from the antediluvian age, and similarly so with computer games.
-Some of the medium's heaviest hitters are set in hard vacuum, which is why we're listing off some of gaming's greatest contemporary space games.
-We've decided to sidestep anything that could be considered a '4X' game, given that those deserve their own 'Best Of' list.
+Some of the stategy medium's heaviest hitters are set in hard vacuum, which is why we're listing off some of gaming's greatest contemporary space games.

-Instead, here's a top shelf guide to strategies set among the stars.
-We stretch as far back as 2005 in this list, but for the most part, these are recent titles that'll scratch that space itch.
+Allow us to present out best-in-class guide to space strategy games.
+We stretch as far back as 2005 in this list, but for the most part, these are modern titles that'll scratch that space itch in spectacular fashion.